[Last updated: 1 February 2026, unless otherwise noted]

 The NYSE does not specialize in or encourage listings by particular types of companies, but the NYSE does position and market itself as the premier exchange which lists the world's leading companies.
 The listing standards of the NYSE are designed to include companies that lead their industry in terms of assets, earnings, shareholder interest and market acceptance.

-The NYSE reported that as of 2023, over 530 non-US issuers spanning across 45 countries were listed on the NYSE or the smaller NYSE American.
+The NYSE reported that as of 2025, over 530 international companies spanning across 48 countries were listed on the NYSE.

 Any proposed listing would be subject to regulation by the appropriate divisions of the NYSE and the US Securities and Exchange Commission (SEC).
 A proposed listing may also be subject to review by the US Financial Industry Regulatory Authority (FINRA).